About Mark

 How I got here

-After 17 years in the software business as both a corporate developer and product developer at several independent software vendors, Mark acquired a failing software company with about 200 angry customers.
+After 17 years in the software business as both a corporate developer and product developer at several independent software vendors, I acquired a failing software company with about 200 angry customers.

-During the next 7 years, Mark expanded the company to over 1000 clients, established markets in Canada, Australia and New Zealand, created development and co-marketing relationships with two Fortune 500 firms (Kodak and Fuji), acquired two failing competitors and grew annual revenue 1200%.
+During the next 7 years, I expanded the company to over 1000 clients, established markets in Canada, Australia, and New Zealand, created development and co-marketing relationships with two Fortune 500 firms (Kodak and Fuji), acquired two failing competitors and grew annual revenue 1200%.

-When he sold his business in 2005, his software served 90% of his market and was recognized both by the market and industry publications as the premier solution for their needs.
+When I sold the business in 2005, it served 90% of our market and was recognized both by the market and industry publications as the premier solution for their needs.

-Since that time, Mark has focused on helping business owners turn around failing businesses and strategically grow already-successful ones.
+Since that time, I’ve focused on helping business owners do what I did – turn around failing businesses and strategically grow already-successful ones.

-Mark’s business blog, “Business is Personal“, is read by the editorial staff of the Wall Street Journal, Business Week, Fast Company and MarketingProfs.com, as well as by thousands of business people every week.
-“Business is Personal” has also been published as a weekly newspaper column since 2006 and is featured on VisaBusinessNetwork.com.
+My blog, “Business is Personal“, is read by the editorial staff of the Wall Street Journal, Business Week, Fast Company and MarketingProfs.com, as well as by thousands of business people every week.
+“Business is Personal” has also been published as a weekly newspaper column since 2006.